aFarkas/lazysizes/README.md

 ```

 ##Specifying image dimensions (minimizing reflows and avoiding page jumps)
-To minimize reflows and content jumping the width **and** the height of an image should be specified.
+To minimize reflows, content jumping or unpredictable behavior with some other JS widgets (isotope, masonry, some sliders...) the width **and** the height of an image should be specified.
 For "static" images this can done using either CSS or using the content attributes:

 ```html
 <img